-Bayer is a member of the American Legislative Exchange Council (ALEC) and is on ALEC's corporate ("Private Enterprise") Board.
-Sandy Oliver, who is VP of Public Policy and State Government Affairs at Bayer, is the Treasurer of the Private Enterprise Board of ALEC.
-Bayer is the ALEC State corporate co-chair of Massachusetts, Nevada, Pennsylvania, South Dakota and Texas.
+Bayer has ties to the American Legislative Exchange Council (ALEC) and has been on ALEC's corporate ("Private Enterprise") Board.
+Sandy Oliver, who is VP of Public Policy and State Government Affairs at Bayer, was the Treasurer of that board.
+Bayer has been listed as the ALEC State corporate co-chair of Massachusetts, Nevada, Pennsylvania, South Dakota, and Texas.

 A list of ALEC Corporations can be found here.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.